-Sixty-five years and counting, and this legendary German sneaker-producing brand continues to keep their patrons up to their toes with the re-release of their Adidas Originals classics and the introduction of their recently developed creations.
+Sixty-five years and counting, and this German sneaker-producing brand continues to keep its patrons up to their toes with the re-release of their Adidas Originals classics and the introduction of their recently developed creations.
 Among their new releases is the low-top Adidas I-5923.

 This lifestyle sneaker was first seen in November 2016.
 Introduced as the Iniki, it flaunted an upper that resembled the Adidas Gazelle.
 The addition of a heel-to-toe Boost midsole, though, gave its old-school silhouette a contemporary vibe.
 It also supplied comfort not seen on most classic models.

 The modification of the name, apparently, resulted in the “Iniki” wordmark being replaced with the “I-5923” callout.
 Other than that slight alteration, its silhouette remains unchanged.
-And just like its first edition, the Adidas I-5923 shoe keeps its fans happy with its retro styling, its responsive cushioning, not to mention it myriad of colorways.
+And just like its first edition, the Adidas I-5923 shoe keeps its fans happy with its retro styling, it's responsive cushioning, not to mention its myriad of colorways.

 Adidas I-5923 vs. Adidas N-5923

 A cheaper alternative to the Adidas I-5923 was also released around the same time.
 Only called the Adidas N-5923, the shoe is priced as much as 50 percent lower than the Adidas I-5923.
-The design aesthetics has remained to be from the 1970s inspired Iniki Runner.
-The upper is comprised of a synthetic material with a shiny tongue and serrated three-stripe logo.
+The design aesthetics has remained to be from the 1970s-inspired Iniki Runner.
+The upper is comprised of synthetic material with a shiny tongue and serrated three-stripe logo.

-The main difference of the Adidas I-5923 and the Adidas N-5923 is the boost midsole.
+The main difference between the Adidas I-5923 and the Adidas N-5923 is the Boost midsole.
 While the Adidas N-5923 brags itself as an everyday running shoe, its materials particularly its EVA cushioning in the midsole are less superior compared to the Adidas I-5923.
 The Adidas I-5923 sneakers are equipped with the latest Boost technology with a rubber gum outsole for a retro runner vibe.